Constrained tandem neural network assisted inverse design of metasurfaces for microwave absorption: Introduction

 In recent years, machine learning has found applications in many areas.
 With the ability to learn from data, the machine learning system can find the hidden characteristics of the data and establish the relationship between the data sets.
-It has been used successfully in many fields, such as computer vision,\cite{AIcv1} natural language processing,\cite{AInlp1,AInlp2} time series forecasting,\cite{AItsf1} etc. In physics, machine learning also has many applications,\cite{AIphy1,AIphy2,AIphy3,AIphy4} including solving the inverse problem.\cite{AIinv1,AIinv2,AIinv3,AIinv4,AIinv5} It is interesting to see how machine learning can be applied to find absorber design parameters given a prescribed absorption spectrum.
+It has been used successfully in many fields, such as computer vision\cite{AIcv1,AIcv2,AIcv3,AIcv4,AIcv5}, natural language processing\cite{AInlp1,AInlp2,AInlp3,AInlp4,AInlp5}, time series forecasting\cite{AItsf1,AItsf2,AItsf3,AItsf4,AItsf5}, etc. In the field of physics, machine learning has also been used extensively\cite{AIphy1,AIphy2,AIphy3,AIphy4,AIphy5,AIphy6}, including solving the inverse problem\cite{AIinv1,AIinv2,AIinv3,AIinv4,AIinv5,AIinv6,AIinv7,AIinv8}.
+Recent studies have demonstrated the powerful capabilities of machine learning in the design of optical and nanophotonic devices\cite{rec1,rec2,rec3,rec4,rec5,rec6,rec7,rec9,rec10}.
+However, achieving a design with specific optimized physical attributes is challenging due to the extensive experimentation and iteration required to identify the optimal combination of physical parameters.
+This often involves the use of complex artificial neural networks (ANNs) and iterative processes.
+Therefore, it is worthwhile to further explore and demonstrate how machine learning can assist in designing a microwave absorber to achieve a target absorption spectrum.
+Moreover, it would be even more desirable if the designed absorber could simultaneously have a thickness close to the causality limit, representing the thinnest achievable in passive media.

-In this work, we demonstrate that an artificial network can be used to realize the inverse design of a broadband microwave absorber based on metasurfaces.
-We use the method of tandem network to overcome the biggest problem in the inverse design: one-to-many mapping.\cite{AIinv1} We first establish and train a forward network which maps design to response, and then build a tandem network by connecting it with the inverse network.
-After the training process, our tandem network is involved to give a set of design parameters to match the targeted absorption spectrum.
-Our exploration shows that machine learning can effectively solve inverse design problems and our approach can be easily extended to design acoustic and elastic wave absorbers.
+In this work, we demonstrate the potential of ANN in realizing the inverse design of a broadband microwave absorber based on metasurfaces.
+Using the training data generated from an analytical model of a microwave absorber composed of a multilayered metasurface, we establish and train a forward network that maps the design parameters of the absorber to its frequency response(in our case, it is the reflection spectrum).
+To overcome the significant challenge of one-to-many mapping in the inverse design\cite{AIinv1}, we build a tandem network by connecting the forward network to an inverse network.
+In addition, we included the constraint on the thickness of the design as a penalization term in the cost function to prevent the design from being excessively bulky.
+After the training process, our constrained tandem neural network(CTNN) can not only provide us with a design that satisfies the target absorption spectrum but also has a thickness that is very close to the causality limit.
+Our investigation indicates that machine learning can effectively solve inverse design problems with specific requirements, and our approach can be readily extended to design acoustic and elastic wave absorbers.